-Often, high cholesterol level is a condition which doesn’t present itself with symptoms and many are not aware of it till it worsens and causes further damage.
-While there are many contributing factors which lead to high cholesterol levels, one can definitely manage it by good lifestyle changes and healthy eating habits.
+Often, high cholesterol level is a condition that doesn’t present itself with symptoms and many are not aware of it till it worsens and causes further damage.
+While many contributing factors lead to high cholesterol levels, one can definitely manage it with good lifestyle changes and healthy eating habits.

 Cholesterol Management for a Healthier Body

-- Diet: An increase in fast foods and trans fats in diet become a major risk factor leading to high levels of cholesterol in the body.
-Unsaturated fats and too much of fried foods can spike cholesterol levels almost immediately.
+- Diet: An increase in fast foods and trans fats in the diet become a major risk factor leading to high levels of cholesterol in the body.
+Unsaturated fats and excessive intake of fried foods can spike cholesterol levels almost immediately.